Advantage of Deep Neural Networks for Estimating Functions with Singularity on Hypersurfaces: Introduction

-\textit{Related Studies}: Several pioneering works have investigated deep learning according to the nonparametric regression problem.
-A recent study by Schmidt-Hieber \cite{schmidt2017nonparametric} considered the case in which $f^*$ is expressed as a composition of several smooth functions, and then derived the minimax optimal rate with this setting.
-Bauer \& Kohler \cite{bauer2019deep} also derived the convergence rate of errors when $f^*$ had the form of a generalized hierarchical interaction model, and revealed that the obtained rate was dependent on the lower dimensionality of the model.
-These studies focused on the composition structure of $f^*$, and they did not consider the non-smoothness and discontinuity of $f^*$.
-Therefore, these works did not take into account singularity, which is the main focus of our study.
+Several pioneering works have investigated deep learning in terms of the nonparametric regression problems.
+A recent study \cite{schmidt2017nonparametric} considered the case in which $f^*$ is expressed as a composition of several smooth functions, and then derived the minimax optimal rate with this setting. \cite{bauer2019deep} also derived the convergence rate of errors when $f^*$ had the form of a generalized hierarchical interaction model, and revealed that the obtained rate was dependent on the lower dimensionality of the model.
+These studies focused on the composition structure of $f^*$, and they did not consider the non-smoothness or discontinuity of $f^*$.
+These works thus did not take into account singularities, which is the main focus of our study.
+We also mention that the comparison with the Harmonic and linear estimators is our unique result.

-The works by Suzuki \cite{suzuki2018adaptivity} and Hayakawa \& Suzuki \cite{hayakawa2020minimax} also demonstrated the superiority of DNNs.
-The above works investigated the generalization error of DNNs when $f^*$ belongs to the Besov space.
-Interestingly, the convergence rate of DNNs was faster than that of the linear estimator when the norm parameter of the Besov space was less than $1$, following the theory of Donoho \& Johnstone \cite{donoho1998minimax}.
-Although their motivation was similar to that of our study, the Besov space is not suitable for representing functions with singularities on a smooth curve.
-This is because the wavelet decomposition, which is used to define the Besov space, loses its efficiency for handling the curve for singularity, as explained in Section \ref{sec:compare} of our paper.
-Moreover, note that the comparison of \cite{suzuki2018adaptivity,hayakawa2020minimax} between DNNs and linear estimators was motivated by the preceding version of our study.
+\cite{suzuki2018adaptivity} and \cite{hayakawa2020minimax} also demonstrated the superiority of DNNs.
+These works investigated the generalization error of DNNs when $f^*$ belongs to the Besov space.
+Interestingly, the convergence rate of DNNs was faster than that of the linear estimator when the norm parameter of the Besov space was less than $1$, following the theory of \cite{donoho1998minimax}.
+Although their motivation is similar to ours, the Besov space is not suitable for representing functions of singularities on a smooth hypersurface.
+This is because the wavelet decomposition, which is used to define the Besov space, loses its efficiency for handling the hypersurfaces for singularity, as explained in Section \ref{sec:compare}.
+Note also that the comparison in \cite{suzuki2018adaptivity} and \cite {hayakawa2020minimax} between DNNs and linear estimators was motivated by the proceeding version of this paper.